oze4/digitalocean-kubernetes/README.md

 ---

-### The article linked above, but converted to markdown
+## The article linked above, but converted to markdown:
 Just in case they change anything...

+---

 ```
 !